 Beginning at the bottom, roll up the nori fairly tightly, but be careful not to tear it.
 When you get near the top, dab a stripe of soy sauce along the edge and finish rolling to seal the maki roll.

-Once you’ve rolled all four, slice them into 6 to 8 bite-sized wheels.
+Once you’ve rolled all four maki rolls, slice them into 6 to 8 bite-sized wheels.

 In the small bowl, mix wasabi powder with a few drops of water to make a thick paste.
-You can serve it this way, or add soy sauce to taste.
+Add soy sauce to taste.

 Serve the maki rolls with the wasabi or wasabi/soy sauce as well as a dish of plain soy sauce for those who don’t like spicy stuff.